seepick/cccontact/interview_tom/final_content.md

   * often go faster than their level of attention; very often go faster than their beginner-partner's level of attention
 * an advanced practitioner is really happy exploring the smallest thing, being able to keep a beginner's mind open
   * they know what they know, and they know what they don't know
-* more general (for any form): kind (smiling, gentle, soft), humbl≈e (not showing off how many years is doing this-or-that, not arrogantly teaching beginners), patient (let the beginners do their own mistakes/gain own experience)
+* more general (for any form): kind (smiling, gentle, soft), humble (not showing off how many years is doing this-or-that, not arrogantly teaching beginners), patient (let the beginners do their own mistakes/gain own experience)
   * everybody teaches, there is no certificate; if you have a lot of knowledge, you will share that by your dancing
 * years itself are not necessarily a guarantee for expertise/mastery!
   * some people get stuck at a certain level even after many years